SEB-Core/mongoose-recipes/README.md

 <br>

-Now, we'll set up our base route in `server.js` to render our `index.js`.
-This replaces our old `res.send`.
+Now, you'll set up your base route in `server.js` to render your `index.js`.
+This replaces your old `res.send`.

 ```js
 app.get('/', (req, res) => {